J-Wass/LegendCraft/README.md

-﻿2.4.0
+2.4.0

-All bugs and glitches randomly found in the game are meant to happen, they add to the fun :D
+All bugs and glitches randomly found in the game are meant to happen.

+Here lies LegendCraft.
+After a year of inactivity, it's time to finally let it rest.
+LegendCraft, along with DingusBungus, was my software for Minecraft Classic and early Classicube.
+With the loss of interest in these games, LegendCraft too has fallen.
+Thank you to everyone for making what was once my daily routine possible.
+Special thanks to Jonty800, fragmer, Eeyle, and especially DingusBungus.
+Shout outs to ThunderCraft, RisingEmbers, Un1Craft, and so many other servers.
+Programming in LegendCraft has taught me nearly everything I now know about programming.
+I have learned so much, and LegendCraft will always be with me wherever I go.

+Long Live Classicube
+Long Live Minecraft Classic

 #LegendCraft
 ![LegendCraft](http://i.imgur.com/YNPR6p0.png "Ya it's a logo deal with it")<br />